 Warning, a lot to unpack here.
-If you have a request to unpack specific concepts below, please send me an email at email@example.com so I can work them into my blog rotation.
+If you have a request to unpack specific concepts below, please email me at email@example.com so I can work them into my blog rotation.

-As I wrap up my holiday blog season on the gift of feedback, I want to draw attention to a significant factor as it relates to our ability to accept feedback.
-However, prior to doing that, think back to a time when you received a “gift” that you did not like or even want.
-Regardless of the event, I think we have all been disappointed at some point in our life by receiving a gift that wasn’t truly aligned with our expectations (you might have wanted a golf club, but instead received a pair of slippers; wanted jewelry but received a kitchen appliance; received a yellow gold diamond ring, but wanted white gold (yes, I’ve learned the hard way).
+As I wrap up my holiday blog season on the gift of feedback, I want to draw attention to a significant factor related to our ability to accept feedback.
+However, before doing that, remember when you received a “gift” you did not like or even want.
+Regardless of the event, I think we have all been disappointed at some point in our life by receiving a gift that wasn’t truly aligned with our expectations (you might have wanted a golf club but instead received a pair of slippers; wanted jewelry but received a kitchen appliance; received a yellow gold diamond ring, but wanted white gold (yes, I’ve learned the hard way).

 Feedback is like this.
-There is no shortage of trainers, consultants, instructors, etc. that emphasize the importance of feedback (I’m included in this group), however, far too many do a disservice by only focusing on one aspect of the equation.
-Like many leadership books that tell you what to do, they often fail to accurately represent the context and a wide variety of other factors.
-Something many people (authors, consultants, etc.) overlook is the timing and readiness of accepting the feedback.
-Just as my prior blog posts (1, 2) were intended to help people find the courage to provide feedback, I did them a slight disservice as I only presented 1 side of the feedback coin.
+There is no shortage of trainers, consultants, instructors, etc., that emphasize the importance of feedback (I’m included in this group); however, far too many do a disservice by only focusing on one aspect of the equation.
+Like many leadership books that tell you what to do, they often fail to represent the context and various other factors accurately.
+Many people (authors, consultants, etc.) overlook the timing and readiness to accept the feedback.
+Just as my prior blog posts (1, 2) were intended to help people find the courage to provide feedback, I did them a slight disservice as I only presented one side of the feedback coin.
 Now, I hope I address the other side.

 Some recommendations to nurture healthy feedback within organizations:

 - Nurture a culture that values feedback.
-Culture occurs by design or default so why not take proactive steps to improve the cultural landscape where feedback is valued, not just by leaders, but by all.
+Culture occurs by design or default, so why not take proactive steps to improve the cultural landscape where leaders and all value feedback?
 These steps must occur at the team, individual, and organizational levels.

-- Find neutral ground, as possible.
-I am not saying go to a coffee shop to deliver damaging feedback; however, a coffee shop can be a great location to have a developmental conversation.
+- Find neutral ground as possible.
+I am not saying go to a coffee shop to deliver damaging feedback; however, a coffee shop can be an excellent location for a developmental conversation.
 What I am saying is be mindful that if you unevenly tilt towards providing critical feedback (I’ve been guilty of this), 1st – be careful with too much, and 2nd – be mindful of what your office may become in terms of how your employees feel when entering or even passing it.

 - Seek help from outsiders/experts.
-At the risk of this sounding like a sales pitch, most leaders are content/industry experts first, and leaders second.
-However, this is not a journey they need to go on their own.
-From a professor and consultant’s point of view, I would never tell a mechanic how to fix a car, or a k-8 teacher how to teach children, but I can speak to how to lead a team and develop a strong and vibrant culture.
+At the risk of this sounding like a sales pitch, most leaders are content/industry experts first and leaders second.
+However, this is not a journey they must go on alone.
+From a professor and consultant’s point of view, I would never tell a mechanic how to fix a car or a k-8 teacher how to teach children, but I can speak to how to lead a team and develop a solid and vibrant culture.
 This way, you get to focus on what you’re good at, and the subject matter expert gets to focus on what they are good at.